framedsc/Sitesource/markdown/GameGuides/rdr2.md

 - search for `<lodScale value="...." />` and `<pedLodBias value="...." />`, set these to 1.0, by default they're set to 0.0
 - search for `<deepsurfaceQuality>...</deepsurfaceQuality>`, set the value to kSettingLevel_Ultra.

+### Hotsampling
+While it's possible to hotsample with Vulkan, it is very unstable and has a crash rate of about 70% and the tool used for hotsampling loses track of which window to handle (To fix you have to Refresh Window Tree and you will be able to edit the resolution again)

+@alert info
+Hotsampling to a 32:9 aspect ratio and going back to the original one will break every trainer menu, with some losing the text, and some having the text way off the screen.
+@end

 ##Useful Links